Community season 6: Production

 On July 30, 2015, Joel McHale stated that Yahoo! "wanted to [make more seasons of Community], but all of [the actor's] contracts were up after six years."
 McHale later clarified his statement via Twitter, saying "Community is not canceled."
 Yahoo released a statement: "We've seen tremendous value in our partnership with Sony and are continuing to discuss future opportunities for Community."
 Harmon said he "could have said yes immediately" to season seven, but "given the actors' velocity and trajectory" decided in favor of "getting [the cast] back together for an awesome movie."
 On October 21, 2015, Yahoo CFO Ken Goldman announced during a Q3 earnings phone call that their original programming lineup last spring resulted in a $42 million dollar writeoff, including Sin City Saints and Other Space.
 On January 4, 2016, Yahoo announced it had shut down its Yahoo Screen service, with season 6 episodes being moved to Yahoo TV for continued public viewing.

 Availability

 Episodes were available to stream via Yahoo!
 Screen and Hulu in the U.S., Taiwan, Hong Kong, Singapore, Malaysia, and Indonesia.

 In the United Kingdom, the show aired on Sony Entertainment Television starting March 18, 2015.
 In Australia, the sixth season was available on Stan beginning March 17, 2015.

 On September 9, 2015, Yahoo!
-Screen released Communitary, an extra version of season six with commentary by series creator Dan Harmon.
+Screen released an extra version of season six with commentary by series creator Dan Harmon.